noseglid/autocomplete-java-minus/README.md

     - Constructors with arguments and snippets
     - Static methods of classes with arguments and snippets
   * Autocomplete non-static members
-    - Fields and members from instanced classes
+    - Fields and members from instanced classes, and it's inherited members
-    - Member fields from superclass
+    - Member fields and methods from superclass
-    - Local member fields
+    - Local member fields and methods

   * Integrated with [java-import-wiz](https://github.com/noseglid/java-import-wiz) for auto `import` statements.

-### On the horizon
+### Upcomming features

-  * Autocomplete from the current project
+  * Automatically refresh classes in the current project as it's edited.
-    - This can in part be achieved by adding compiled `.class` or `.jar` to `.classpath` file.
-It will not react on new changes yet though.
+  * Autocomplete local variables in methods (arguments, variables etc) and their members.